capr1tus/gizmo/README.md

 Gizmo is a lightweight, retro emulation site, able to be hosted on any static hosting platform.
 Gizmo is easy to set up and start playing, with a sleek UI featuring [Rose Pine Colors](https://rosepinetheme.com/palette/).
 Gizmo does not contain any bloatware of any kind, and you can run it completely offline, assuming you have your roms already downloaded.

 ## deployment
 Gizmo can be deployed anywhere that you can deploy static sites.
 This includes: Github Pages, Glitch, Netifly, Vercel, and more.
-Gizmo is lightweight, allowing almost any platform to run it without fear of running out of space.
+Gizmo is lightweight, so it will be deployable on almost any platform.
 This does not mean that Gizmo will run as a downloaded file.
-Standalone Builds are being worked on, but may not be completed
+Standalone builds are being worked on, but may not be completed due to how complicated Webretro is.

 ## features
 ### clean